EA SDS Training My Bookings My Learning Portal More

 Training Aim:

-This Professional Learning & Development Programme aims to provide an overview of Teaching Talking as a tool to assess speech and language development of pupils in a Specialist Provision
+This Professional Learning & Development Programme aims to provide an overview of the support available from SPS to promote positive social skills and friendships within in a Specialist Provision

 Course Structure/Content: